ZacharyTinker/Riverwood-Governance/Procedures/Nominating Committee Checklist.md

 Present the prepared ballot to members.

 #### Transfer Responsibility:
-The Nomination Committee's work concludes after ballot preparation and presentation.
+The Nominating Committee's work concludes after ballot preparation and presentation.